 The presenting artists are categorized according to the medium of works selected.
 Barthelemy Toguo (Cameroon), Dawit Abebe (Ethiopia), Vitshois Mwilambwe Bondo (Democratic Republic of Congo), Thierry Oussou (Benin), Kura Shomali (Democratic Republic of Congo) and Phoebe Boswell (Kenya) are showing works on paper.
 Hamid El Kanbouhi (Morocco) is showing a wall installation.
 Omar Victor Diop (Senegal) presents photoworks and Zarina Bhimji (Democratic Republic of Congo) exhibits photos and a video.
 Meschac Gaba from Benin is contributing to an installation.
 Gopal Dagnogo from Ivory Coast will participate with paintings.
 Ephrem Solomon, another Ethiopian artist presents woodcut portraits.
 There will be paintings and drawings by Nour-Eddine Jarram from Morocco.
 William Kentridge from South Africa presents a number of prints and an original.

 The guest curator of “What About Africa?”
-Rob Perree, Editor-in-Chief of Africanah.org will be present to give an opening introduction.
-Some of the participating artists will also be present.
+Rob Perree, Editor-in-Chief of Africanah.org will be present to give an opening introduction as well as some of the participating artists.

 Duration: January 23rd – February 27th 2016.